Taybh/Taybh.github.io/_pages/about.md

 ![Tech in healthcare](/images/AI-in-healthcare2.jpg){: .align-right width="300px"}

-My name is Tayebeh.
-I'm German 🇩🇪.
-I am a medical engineer and a self-taught software engineer, with a specialization in deep learning and advanced image processing solutions for industrial camera systems.
+My name is Taybah.
+I'm from Germany 🇩🇪.
+I am an AI & Machine Learning engineer with a specialization in deep learning, medical imaging, computer vision, and advanced image processing solutions for industrial camera systems.
+I work on building neural networks for real-world applications, ranging from MRI analysis to industrial vision systems and intelligent assistive devices.

+I hold an M.Sc. in Medical Systems Engineering and have 4+ years of experience as a software engineer.
+My work bridges research and engineering: deep learning model development, self-supervised learning, transfer learning, and image segmentation.

-I bring hands-on experiece in cloud platforms, including Amazon Web Services (AWS) and Microsoft Azure, AWS machine learning tools such as SageMaker and Panorama, containerization technologies (Docker), DevOps practices, and web development.
+I also have hands-on experience with cloud platforms, including Amazon Web Services (AWS), Microsoft Azure, AWS machine learning tools such as SageMaker and Panorama, containerization technologies (Docker), PyTorch, TensorFlow, DevOps practices, and web development.

 I have experiece in programming languages and tools such as C++, Python, MATLAB, Qt and QML, enabling me to design and implement high-performance solutions across diverse domains.